- Programs & Admissions

 Baker Bokorney’s service to the school resulted in the 1991 completion of the second floor of Human Sciences West.
 The school’s space included two food service laboratories, a demonstration style classroom, a quick service restaurant and Taylor’s Dining Room.

-During its 80 years, the School of Hotel and Restaurant Administration has had nine directors:
+During its 80 years, the School of Hotel and Restaurant Administration has had ten directors:

 - Daisy Purdy, 1937-55